FreeRTOS/FreeRTOS-Kernel/MISRA.md

         a declaration in header file is not useful as the assembly code will still need to declare it separately.

+_Ref 8.6.1_

+- MISRA C:2012 Rule 8.6: An identifier with external linkage shall have exactly one external definition.
+        This rule requires an identifier should not have multiple definitions or no definition.
+Otherwise, the behavior is undefined.
+FreeRTOS hook function is defined in user application if enabled in FreeRTOSConfig.h.
+This is a false-positive.

 ### MISRA configuration

 Copy below content to `misra.conf` to run Coverity on FreeRTOS-Kernel.